The Inside Passage Explorer

-Sample almost every major community up and down the Inside Passage in this comprehensive but unhurried seven-day itinerary of can’t-miss attractions like glaciers, whales, bald eagles, and steep-walled glacier fjords.
+Sample almost every major community up and down the Inside Passage in this comprehensive but unhurried seven-day itinerary of can’t-miss attractions like glaciers, wildlife, Alaska Native culture, and dramatic scenery.

-Tour historic St. Michael’s Cathedral and the Russian Bishop’s House in what was once the Russian capital of Alaska, then book a van tour with local guides to see the sites where Tlingit tribes successfully resisted the Russian occupation.
-Other must-see attractions include the collection of late-1800s Alaska Native artifacts at the Sheldon Jackson Museum, totem poles and a cultural center for Alaska Native artisans at Sitka National Historical Park, and the Alaska Raptor Center, where you can have up-close encounters with bald eagles and other birds of prey.
+Tour historical St. Michael’s Cathedral and the Russian Bishop’s House in what was once the Russian capital of Alaska, then book a van tour with local guides to see the sites where Tlingit tribes successfully resisted the Russian occupation.
+Other must-see attractions include the collection of late-1800s Alaska Native artifacts at the Sheldon Jackson Museum, totem poles and a cultural center for Alaska Native artists at Sitka National Historical Park, and the Alaska Raptor Center where you can have up-close encounters with bald eagles and other birds of prey.

 Take the fast ferry or fly to Juneau, Alaska’s capital city.
 Don’t miss the magnificent Mendenhall Glacier and its visitor center; you can easily spend a full afternoon here.
-Other popular attractions include the recently renovated Alaska State Museum and the House of Wickersham, which offers a glimpse into Alaska’s territorial days and the life of a swashbuckling, mountain climbing judge.
+Other popular attractions include the recently renovated Alaska State Museum and the Wickersham State Historic Site, which offers a glimpse into Alaska’s territorial days and the life of a swashbuckling, mountain-climbing judge.

-Pick from dozens of soft adventure tours including sea kayaking, rafting, ziplining, whale watching and glacier trekking, or hike one of Juneau’s numerous trails.
-Make sure you leave time to wander the many locally owned shops and museums in the historic downtown area, just a few blocks from the cruise ship docks.
+Pick from dozens of adventure tours including sea kayaking, rafting, ziplining, whale watching, and glacier trekking, or hike one of Juneau’s numerous trails.
+Make sure you leave time to wander the many locally owned shops and museums in the historical downtown area, just a few blocks from the cruise ship docks.
 Juneau’s pretty downtown area also makes a great photo op, with the buildings and orderly streets rising to meet a backdrop of dramatic green mountains.

 Take a ferry or water taxi to Skagway, about an hour out of Haines.
 Here, you can walk the wide, frontier-era boardwalks of the state’s most-visited national park, Klondike Gold Rush National Historical Park.
-Ride in one of the vintage train cars of Skagway’s historic, narrow-gauge railroad for an unusual look into Gold Rush history, at times traveling within arm’s reach of the footpaths early prospectors wore into the rocks.
+Ride in one of the vintage train cars of the White Pass & Yukon Route Railroad, a historical narrow-gauge railroad for an unusual look into Gold Rush history, at times traveling close to footpaths early prospectors wore into the rocks.
 Consider spending a night in Skagway before you return to Juneau via fast ferry or air taxi and from there, start your journey home.